ruinaz90/plate-calculator/README.md

 ## How to use
 Visit https://barbellplatecalc.netlify.app/ to use the app.

-For development, clone the repo run the development server:
+For development, clone the repo and run the development server:

 ```npm i```